Nalinakodakani/Scripting-and-Automation/README.md

              to store backups.
 #Script5.sh: Bash script that you can use to rotate log files daily, compress old log files, and delete log files older than a week.
              Make sure to replace "/path/to/log/directory" with the actual path to your log directory and "your_log_file.log" with the name of your log file.
+#Script6.sh: Bash script to automate the process of compressing and archiving log files older than a certain number of days in a directory.
+             Make sure to customize the LOG_DIR, DAYS_THRESHOLD, and ARCHIVE_DIR variables to match your specific directory paths and the number of days you want to consider as the threshold for archiving.